Category Archives: Württemberg Royals

 King Wilhelm II was the last King of Württemerg, reigning from 1891 until the monarchy was abolished in 1918.
 He was born Wilhelm Karl Paul Heinrich Friedrich in Stuttgart, Kingdom of Württemberg, now in Baden-Württemberg, Germany, on February 25, 1848, the only child of Prince Friedrich of Württemberg, a grandson of King Friedrich I of Württemberg, and Princess Katherina Friederike of Württemberg, a daughter of King Wilhelm I of Württemberg.

-He studied law, political science, and finance at the University of Tübingen and the University of Göttingen, and also served in the Prussian army.
-As his uncle, King Karl, was childless, Wilhelm was raised with the expectation that he would one day become King himself.
+He studied law, political science, and finance at the University of Tübingen and the University of Göttingen and served in the Prussian army.
+As his uncle, King Karl, was childless, Wilhelm was raised with the expectation that he would one day become King.

 Princess Marie of Waldeck and Pyrmont. source: Wikipedia